l0rd/devworkspace-demo/README.md

 # Preparation

 ### Install the DevWorkspace Operator
 It can be installed as a standalone operator or it gets installed with the Web Terminal or OpenShift Dev Spaces.
-The following instructions have been tested on Red Hat Developer Sandbox where the DevWorkspace Operator v0.15 is currently installed.
+The following instructions have been tested with the DevWorkspace built from [this PR branch](https://github.com/devfile/devworkspace-operator/pull/844).

 ### Create a namespace and Deploy the editors definitions there